 Karnataka task force recommends booth-level committees to fight COVID-19

-Amid the rising coronavirus cases in Bengaluru, the Karnataka COVID Task Force on Friday decided to set up booth-level task force committees across the state including 8,800 in Bengaluru for effective monitoring and surveillance.
+Amid the rising COVID-19 cases in the city, the Karnataka COVID-19 Task Force has decided to set up booth-level committees across the state including 8,800 here for effective monitoring and surveillance.
 The task force also released detailed guidelines for home isolation for asymptomatic cases including 17 days 'home isolation' for patients below 50 years of age.

 It also warned of legal action against those health workers for disrespect to the bodies.
-Briefing reporters after the meeting, Medical Education Minister Dr K Sudhakar said the local management will be strengthened for effective monitoring and surveillance of COVID-19 cases.
+Briefing reporters after the meeting on Friday, Medical Education Minister Dr K Sudhakar said the local management will be strengthened for effective monitoring and surveillance of COVID-19 cases.

-Sudhakar, who is a doctor himself, said COVID-19 is not as deadly a virus as those he had seen in the past and asked people not to be scared of it.PTI GMS SS PTI PTI.
+Sudhakar, who is a doctor himself, said COVID-19 is not as deadly a virus as those he had seen in the past and asked people not to be scared of it.PTI GMS SS ROH ROH.

 - READ MORE ON: